poojasethi/visual-doc-clustering/README.md

 ### Install dependencies in a new conda environment.
 `conda env create --name local_env --file=local_env.yml`

+Once you've created the environment, you can activate it using:
 `conda activate local_env`

 ### Download datasets